TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

 You should come up with test cases for the types of all kinds of expressions.
 Just like previous testing assignments, this assignment is all about the coverage of your test suite.

+Make sure that there are no errors in tests with a `run x to y` clause, these tests are invalid when there are errors.
+{: .notice .notice-warning}

+Do not use start symbols other than Program.
+{: .notice .notice-warning}

 ### Testing Method Name Resolution

 We did not test method names in assignment 5, since method name resolution requires type analysis.